AdamFearn01/js--katas/README.md

-ukUsPhoneNumber and square files are now fully operational! pallindrome file added and nearly there!
+My pallindrome, square and ukUsPhoneNumber files are now fully operational!